ashrithssreddy/insight_interceptor/README.md

 ## Future Enhancements

-We plan to extend the capabilities of Insight Interceptor by adding the following features:
+I plan to extend the capabilities of Insight Interceptor by adding the following features:

 - **Real-Time Sentiment Analysis**: Implementing a streaming data pipeline to continuously monitor sentiment in real-time.